 South Africa has a rich history, which dates back to some of the earliest human settlements, to the first inhabitants, the San, to the Bantu speaking tribes and more recent the European integration in the country.
 Various sites can be visited to see and experience the different stages of history.
 For example, the Battlefields, the Cradle of Humankind, the Bushman rock paintings, various cultural villages and places of more recent history such as Soweto and Robben Island.

 Premium Game Reserves

 South Africa has a great collection of wildlife and game reserves, either private or public.
 Each and every one of them has unique scenery, climate and landscape, with wildlife adjusted to that specific area.
 With nearly 1 million visitors per year, the largest and most famous wildlife park by far is Kruger National Park.
 Other largely visited game parks are St. Lucia Wetlands, Hluhluwe and Addo National Park.
 Many people will visit South Africa to see wildlife and to experience their first safari.

 Apart from the national and public parks, South Africa hosts lot’s of private game reserves, each and every one being unique and special.

 South Africa is also one of the worlds best destinations for whale watching.
 Being it from a boat or even from the coastal shores, every year multiple whale species migrate from the cold waters of the Antarctica area to warmer climates en route via South African waters.
 You can basically see whales all along the coast.
 The most popular area for whale watching is Hermanus where whales are regularly spotted swimming in the bay and can be seen from the shore.

 Read also: Safari in South Africa – A practical guide

 Very diverse landscapes

 South Africa is the worlds 3rd most biodiverse country and is the only country in the world holding its own floral kingdom.
 This means the country has some of the most spectacular landscapes and diverse scenery.
 A large part of the country is semi-desert, but there is also a very long coastal line, multiple mountain ranges, as well as plenty flower varities, forests, and savannah areas.

 Family friendly travelling

 South Africa is a very family friendly destination.
 Hygiene standards are high, hardly any medications need to be taken and the countries infrastructure is world class.
 Most campsites or accommodations will cater for families with children.
 And there are plenty of activities that are enjoyable for kids, like going on a safari and spotting wildlife, huge play parks with trampolines, as well as hiking and swimming, to name but a few.
 It’s a great country for a first time visit to the African continent for any family and the kids will be excited about all the great indoor and outdoor experiences they will encounter.

-13. 4×4 lovers
+A 4×4 lovers paradise

 The off-road and 4×4 culture in South Africa is huge.
 Even though the general road infrastructure is really great, there are many 4×4 trails for any off-road lover.
 Even some national or nature parks are best explored with a 4×4 vehicle.